shunyeka-spl/waf-automation-aws/Readme.md

         Stack Name [waf-automation-2]: waf-stack              # Cloud Formation Stack Name AWS Region [us-east-1]:                               # Press enter to choose the default value.
 This Template will only work in Region us-east-1
         Parameter KinesisStreamShards [2]: 1                  # Number of Kineses Shards that will Transfer Logs to Timestream ( 1 Shard can Transfer 1K Messages in 1 sec approx)
         Parameter RealtimeLogsSamplingPercentage [2]: 5       # A Single GET request can make 100 or more logs.
-So, we generally set it between 1-5 %
+So, we generally set SamplingRate between 1-5 % based on the number of request.
-        Parameter EmailAddress [email@gmail.com]: hitesh@shunyeka.com        # Email Address to send IP Blocked Alerts Confirm changes before deploy [Y/n]: Y                # Shows you resources changes to be deployed and require a 'Y' to initiate deploy
+        Parameter EmailAddress [email@gmail.com]: email@gmail.com        # Email Address to send IP Blocked Alerts Confirm changes before deploy [Y/n]: Y                # Shows you resources changes to be deployed and require a 'Y' to initiate deploy
         Allow SAM CLI IAM role creation [Y/n]: Y              # SAM needs permission to be able to create roles to connect to the resources in your template
         Save arguments to configuration file [Y/n]: Y         # Saves the above arguments in the configuration file SAM configuration file [samconfig.toml]:              # Press Enter to choose the default. sam cli always looks for samconfig.toml file when we do sam deploy, custom conf file can be passed by using --config-file flag
         SAM configuration environment [default]:              # Press Enter to choose the default.
 Which profile to use to deploy the sam template
         Looking for resources needed for deployment: Found!

                 Managed S3 bucket: aws-sam-cli-managed-default-samclisourcebucket-1c344o97df3f8